josephspurrier/gowebapp/README.md

 changes, you don't have to look through business logic to find the queries.
 All the queries are stored in the models folder.

+This project supports BoltDB, MongoDB, and MySQL.
+All the queries are stored in the same files so you can easily change the database without modifying anything but the config file.

-The user.go file at the root of the model directory is a compliation of all the queries for each database type.
+The user.go and note.go files are at the root of the model directory and are a compliation of all the queries for each database type.
+There are a few hacks in the models to get the structs to work with all the supported databases.

 Connect to the database (only once needed in your application):